Introduction to AutoCAD

 Edit the setting and properties from the dialog box.
 Likewise, we can edit the other layout spaces and change and add the title name as well.

 The page setup is required to see different views of the 3D model created.

 This is a guide to Layout in AutoCAD.
-Here we discuss the Introduction to Autocad and how to Create Layouts in AutoCAD and the commands used in AutoCAD to create Layouts.
+Here we discuss the Introduction to Autocad, Create Layouts in AutoCAD, and the commands used in AutoCAD to create Layouts.
 You can also go through our other related articles to learn more –